 Cinch, sling, and go.
-Our trendy sling bag is the perfect way to pack necessities for summer adventures large and small.
+Our trendy sling bag is the perfect way to pack necessities for warm weather adventures large and small.
 There’s a drawcord top plus two exterior zippered pockets, so you’ll have plenty of room for all your adventuring supplies.
 A single broad strap at the center back makes it fast and easy to loop over your shoulder and super comfortable to carry.

 With most projects, we always try to source the fabric we used so you can order online and replicate an exact match to our samples.
 However, fabrics do always go out of stock, and this time around, we pulled the fabrics from our stash so don’t have exact links.
 When you are selecting fabric, we recommend staying with a linen/cotton blend canvas or similar décor weight fabric for the bag’s exterior.
 You want something with a bit of heft to help the bag hold its shape, yet it shouldn’t be too stiff or the slight slouch that makes a sling bag so comfortable would be lost.
 The lining is a quilting weight cotton.

 A free pattern download is included below for the bag’s base panel.
 We created a modified oval pattern that is straighter along one side.
 This side will be positioned against the back of the bag.
 Then, when the bag is slung into position, this flatter side of the base rests more comfortably against your back.
 There’s also a downloadable pattern to create a perfectly curved flap.